Activists involved in a local arms factory protest have taken aim at what they call a pattern of police harassment.

 This comes following the arrests of eight Extinction Rebellion North and Palestine Action activists last week.

-The groups had prevented a factory used by Elbit Systems UK from opening.
+The group of activists had prevented a factory, used by Elbit Systems UK, from opening.

-In the early hours of Monday morning, they stormed and occupied the Ferranti technologies plant, halting production for 16 hours and causing £20,000 in damages.
+In the early hours of Monday morning, they stormed and occupied the Ferranti technologies plant, halting production for 16 hours and causing £20,000 worth of damage.